 Header photo courtesy of Lou Malnati's

 Fast forward to Chicago in the 1940s, where Rudy Malnati, chef at Uno Pizzeria said “hold my beer,” and created deep dish pizza as the ultimate antithesis to pizza as the world knew it.
-From then on, no other food is more synonymous with Chicago than its signature pie, so grab a knife and fork and prepare for the ultimate meal in a slice.
+From then on, no other food was more synonymous with Chicago than its signature pie.
+So, grab a knife and fork and prepare for the ultimate meal in a slice.

 Ready to take to the streets of Chicago in search of great deep dish pizza?
-Check out these places doing it the best, and don’t forget to arrive hungry—these pies don’t mess around.
+Check out these places that are doing it best, and don’t forget to arrive hungry—these pies don’t mess around.

 It’s hard to say this without sounding like a Dos Equis commercial...but living in Chicago, we don’t usually eat deep dish.
 But when we do, we eat at Pequod’s.
 Many claim it, but only one restaurant can wear the crown.
 We’re not afraid to say it: Pequod’s has the best deep dish in the city.
 We could go on and on about the crisp, burnt cheese crust or the perfect swamp of sauce that sits upon layers of mozzarella, but it still won’t do it justice.
 Good deep dish takes time, which is perfect for squeezing in a round or two before your order’s up.